kelda/dksnap/README.md

 ## FAQ

-#### How does it work?

-By default, `dksnap` creates a snapshot by:

-1. Committing the container's filesystem with `docker commit`.
-1. Dumping the contents of all attached volumes.
-1. Creating a new Docker image that loads the dumped data at boot.

-`dksnap` also has first-class support for select databases, in which case it runs the database-specific dump command, and creates a Docker image that loads the dump at boot.

 #### How is this different than `docker commit`?
-`dksnap` uses docker commit for its generic snapshot approach to capture the container’s filesystem.
+`dksnap` uses Docker commit for its generic snapshot approach to capture the container’s filesystem.
 However, `docker commit` doesn't capture volumes, so it can’t be used with database images.
 It also doesn't track metadata like snapshot title and version.

-#### How is this different than a docker image?
+#### How is this different than a Docker image?
-`dksnap` uses docker images as the storage format for its snapshots, which makes them fully compatible with all of the things you would normally do with an image (run, push, delete, etc).
-You could handcraft docker images to mimic `dksnap` snapshots, but `dksnap` makes it easy to create them from running containers.
+`dksnap` uses Docker images as the storage format for its snapshots, which makes them fully compatible with all of the things you would normally do with an image (run, push, delete, etc).
+You could handcraft Docker images to mimic `dksnap` snapshots, but `dksnap` makes it easy to create them from running containers.